fadhil-1911/MyDHT22/README.md

 # MyDHT22 Library

-**Lightweight Arduino library for reading temperature and humidity from DHT22 sensor.**
+**Lightweight Arduino library for reading temperature and humidity from DHT22 sensor modul.**

 ---